 Your gadgets come from China; your instructions should be home-grown

 Duff instructions are common.
 Social media is full of examples mistranslated from another language.
-The extract above is a translation from Japanese for the game Tokyo Highway that we played (and enjoyed) over Christmas.
+The extract above is a translation from Japanese for the game Tokyo Highway that my family played (and enjoyed) over Christmas.
 The instructions do make sense, but you have to read them two or three times to be absolutely sure.

 Ikea solved its multinational language problem long ago through the use of wordless cartoon characters – bullet-headed, hex-key-wielding builders of bookcases, floor lamps, and guestroom furniture.
 In their 2D world, every flatpack project goes together first time.